DaveCaulfield/hangman/README.md

 # User Experience

 The user experience is designed to be as user friendly and intuitive as possible.
-Clear instructions and feedback messages are provided to the user and some colour has been added to text.
-This adds to the user experience withn the constraints of a console line web application.
+Clear instructions and feedback messages are provided to the user and colour has been added to the text.
+This adds to the user experience within the constraints of a console line web application.

 # Site Structure